PHILIPPINES

 Math Resources

-Learning Activity for Grades 4-7: Addition, Subtraction, Multiplication, and Division
+- Addition, Subtraction, Multiplication, and Division (Grades 4–7)

 Sample Problems:

-1. Maria and her family are using Philippine pesos (₱) to pay for their meal at their neighborhood Jollibee in Manila, Philippines.
+- Maria and her family are using Philippine pesos (PHP) to pay for their meal at their neighborhood Jollibee in Manila, Philippines.
 Maria’s family orders these items:

-- one Amazing Aloha Yumburger with drink (₱185)
+- one Amazing Aloha Yumburger with drink (PHP 185)

-What is the total cost of the meal?
-Using a currency converter website like this one, find the current Philippine peso to US dollars exchange rate to convert the total cost from Philippines pesos to US dollars.
+- What is the total cost of the meal?
+Using a currency converter website, find the current exchange rate to convert the total cost from PHP to US dollars.
 How do the costs of these fast-food meals compare to fast-food prices in the US?

-2. Roberto wants to open a new Jollibee franchise in Manila.
-He projects his annual gross sales will be ₱150,000.
+- Roberto wants to open a new Jollibee franchise in Manila.
+He projects his annual gross sales will be PHP 150,000.
 However, Roberto will have to subtract these costs:

-What will be Roberto’s net operating income in both Philippine pesos and US dollars?
+- What will be Roberto’s net operating income in both PHP and US dollars?

 Social Justice Question